 HEKLER MEDIUM: facilitates round-table discussions, exhibitions, and podcasts that examine the origins, mutations, and consequences of contemporary conflicts through an interdisciplinary lens.
 The events are hosted by partnering satellite venues via (=) members and allies. (=) team provides structural and networking support in close dialogue with the collaborator(s).
 The events can be invitation only or open to the public, depending of the collaborator's preference.

 HEKLER Test Kitchen gives collaborators the opportunity to share and test newly baked ideas in a domestic setting.
 The format is variable and facilitates groups of up to 13 participants. (=) team provides structural and networking support in a close dialogue with the proponent.

 Medium: and HOST/ events are accompanied by a HEKLER publications whose shape and content are defined by the organizer of the event and the participants.
 All publications are made available online in PDF format in the HEKLER Publications archive.

-HEKLER is a DIY platform self-funded by collaborators, allies, participants, and audience.
+HEKLER is made possible with the support and active engagement of collaborators, allies, participants, and audience.

 If you wish to support HEKLER by financial contribution go HERE.